Samjiyon Airport: Overview

 The airport is located near Baekdu Mountain.
 Tour groups fly to the airport for scheduled journeys to this significant landmark and to see the birthplace of Kim Jong-il.
 All tours to the area will include a trip here.
 There is a high presence of military equipment at this airport, there are large numbers of older Soviet jets such as MiG-15's lined up in sidings next to the runway and many utility vehicles/jeeps.
 Whether or not these are operational is unknown, but highly unlikely given their apparent condition.

 The airport was built in the 1980s to accommodate a ski center planned by a South Korean company.
 The venture failed, and Samjiyŏn airport now sits in a deserted location.
 The only flights to this airport are from Pyongyang Sunan International Airport and served by the country's only airline: Air Koryo.

 In 2025, redevelopment of the airport began, with a new two-gate terminal and a railway station for train connections to Samjiyon being built in order to facilitate planned tourism in the city.

+In April 2026 satellite imagery showed that the runway was expanded and features the angled exit taxiways.